-If the student does not, or cannot, complete all course requirements due to dire circumstances, they may request an “incomplete” grade designation (IN) from the Course Instructor and negotiate a contract to complete the course requirements by a specified date.
+If the student does not, or cannot, complete all course requirements due to extenuating circumstances, they may request a temporary “incomplete” grade designation (IN) from the faculty and negotiate a contract to complete the course requirements by a specified date.
 This is a privilege, not a right.
 The following conditions apply to an incomplete grade:

 An “incomplete” will not be granted in situations in which the student has submitted all course requirements but failed the course.

-An “incomplete” status for a co-op work term may be designated by the co-op consultant when requirements of a co-op experience credit have not been met due to dire circumstances.
-Please refer to previous section, 3.4.4 Incomplete grade designation, for conditions.
+An “incomplete” status for a co-op work term may be designated by the co-op consultant when requirements of a co-op experience credit have not been met due to extenuating circumstances (Section 4.3.4: Incomplete grade designation).

-The passing grade for all courses is 50 per cent.
-Some programs require a higher grade for promotion to the next semester, pre-requisite, and graduation requirements as follows:
+The passing grade for most courses is 50 per cent.
+Some programs require a higher grade for promotion to the next semester, to be used as a prerequisite to a subsequent course, and graduation requirements as follows:

-- Courses in the Marine Engineering Technician program require a minimum grade of 60 per cent to fulfill graduation requirements
+- Courses at the graduate certificate level require a minimum grade of 60 per cent to fulfill prerequisite and graduation requirements

-- Georgian College Degree courses require a minimum average of 60 per cent to progress and an average of 65 per cent in core courses and 60 per cent in non-core courses to graduate.
+- Georgian College degree courses also require a minimum average of 60 per cent to progress and an average of 65 per cent in core courses and 60 per cent in non-core courses to graduate

-- Courses in the Bachelor of Science in Nursing program (BScN) with an “NURS” subject code require a minimum grade of 65 per cent to fulfill prerequisite requirements and for promotion.
-In addition, Students in BScN who fail three or more courses or fail a practicum will be withdrawn from the program.
+- Courses in the Honours Bachelor of Science - Nursing program (HBSN) with a “NURS” subject code require a minimum grade of 65 per cent to fulfill prerequisite requirements.
+Students must maintain a minimum GPA of 65 per cent to progress each year.
+In addition, students in HBSN who fail two or more courses or fail a practicum will be withdrawn from the program

-Students are permitted to take clinical, practicum or field placement courses only once, unless they are granted special permission by their Dean.
+Students are permitted to take clinical, practicum or field placement courses only once, unless they are granted special permission by their dean/associate dean.
 Students who fail a clinical, practicum or field placement course must consult with their academic area to discuss program progression or transfer options.

 Good standing – May proceed to next semester

-Probation – May proceed to next semester on probation.
+Probation – May proceed to next semester.
 Student should seek academic advice on how to improve chances for academic success

-Academic warning – May proceed to next semester under academic warning.
+Academic warning – May proceed to next semester.
 If the semester GPA is less than 50 per cent, the student may not engage in workplace experiences, including co-op, unless the co-op consultant grants approval.
 Students must seek academic advice on how to improve their chances for academic success

 - May not engage in any form of workplace experience (e.g., co-op, field placement, internship, clinical placement, etc.) that is part of their program

-- May not enroll in any part-time post-secondary credit courses, nor are they admissible to any other Georgian College full-time or part-time certificate or diploma programs (except academic upgrading)
+- May not enrol in any part-time postsecondary credit courses, nor are they admissible to any other Georgian College full-time or part-time certificate or diploma programs (except academic upgrading)

 - Will have any current offers of admission revoked

-- If accepted for re-admission, the student must achieve a semester GPA of at least 60 per cent in that semester, or they will be academically dismissed
+- If accepted for re-admission or into a new program, the student must achieve a semester GPA of at least 60 per cent in that semester, or they will be academically dismissed

 Academic dismissal – Required to withdraw for one calendar year